gazpachu/joanmira/pages/blog/2014-11-29---tutorial-how-to-build-a-multi-player-quiz-app-with-sails-js/index.md

 ### Other important files

 - **"/config/sockets.js"**: this file has two methods, "onConnect" and "onDisconnect".
 We use these methods to handle the socket connections
-- **"/config/models.js"**: this file allows us to specify which DB connector we want to use and the way we want to migrate the data</li>
+- **"/config/models.js"**: this file allows us to specify which DB connector we want to use and the way we want to migrate the data
 - **"/config/routes.js"**: this file allows us to connect URLs with views and endpoints to controller methods

 ```javascript